 - Manage data reports and field observations and produce regular interval reports for stakeholders, management or clients

 What Is the Job Demand for Mining Surveyors?

-Between 2014 and 2024, demand for surveyors is expected to increase by 2%.
-This is 1/3 of the demand for all job types.
-The reason for this slow rate of growth is the advancement of new technologies that require fewer personnel to operate, are faster, more efficient and less resource intense.
+Between 2020 and 2030, the job demand for surveyors is expected to increase by 2%.* The reason for this slow rate of growth is the advancement of new technologies that require fewer personnel to operate, are faster, more efficient and less resource intense.
 Students who focus on surveying technology such as AutoCAD, GIS and engineering design, will find their employability more attractive than those who do not have these skills.

 What Are the Education Requirements to Become a Mining Surveyor?

 High School students who wish to enter into a career in mining surveying should focus on the hard science subjects such as math and physics, and on geography.
 This will set you up well for your university degree where you should continue to focus on these subjects.
 Ideally, a degree related to geography or other applied science (such as geology) should be your main approach.
 Minors and electives should include not only math and physics, but also the relevant technologies that you will need in such a career.
 GIS and AutoCAD are now essential.
 Another option is to take one of the growing number of degrees in surveying and take math, geology, geography etc as minors and electives.
 Whichever degree you take, it should be ABET accredited.

 Masters degrees are preferable, especially for students intending to seek greater responsibility and project management.
 Only a master's can develop this greater understanding in the application of projects and applied sciences.
 With the job demand set to drop between now and 2024, a master's may become increasingly the expectation for graduates to enter into the field, and not an added bonus.

 A doctorate program is suitable for those who intend to enter into academia, especially college teaching.
 It is not vital for most jobs, unless the applicant seeks high-level advisory roles in government or at scientific institutes.